 Prepaid mobile phone plans can be every bit as competitive as postpaid options, and brands such as Boost Mobile, Amaysim, Catch Connect and Yomojo can offer great deals.
 You’ll also find great value in supermarket mobile brands, such as Woolworths Mobile or ALDI Mobile.
 The below table includes links to referral partners.

-Although many people opt for a SIM-only plan to avoid signing contracts, the biggest deals are usually reserved for customers on 12-month BYO postpaid phone plans.
-Telcos want you to stick around, so it makes sense that year-long plans come with the biggest value; if you’re not afraid to commit, it’s a great way to lock down a good price and score some great plan inclusions.
+Although many people opt for SIM-only plans to avoid contracts, the biggest deals are usually reserved for customers on 12-month BYO postpaid phone plans.
+Telcos want you to stick around, so it makes sense that year-long plans come with the best value.
+If you’re not afraid to commit, it’s a great way to lock down a good price and score some great plan inclusions.

-If you’re happy to sign on for a year, smaller brands such as Woolworths Mobile, Southern Phone and Moose Mobile are worth checking out.
+If you’re happy to sign on for a year, smaller brands such as Southern Phone and Moose Mobile are worth checking out, although more providers have switched to month-to-month plans in recent years, with 12-month plans not as common as they once were.
 Below are several 12-month SIM-only plans, all of which include unlimited talk and text, and plenty of data each month.
 The below table includes links to referral partners.

 Not ready to be locked into a single plan or provider?
 You can always sign up for a month-to-month SIM plan.
 Most telcos will offer no-contract plans, on either a prepaid or postpaid basis, for customers bringing their own devices, although they may come with slightly less data or inclusions than equivalent plans on a 12-month contract.